Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 How long-term retention works

-To enable LTR, you can define a policy using a combination of four parameters: weekly backup retention (W), monthly backup retention (M), yearly backup retention (Y), and week of year (WeekOfYear).
-If you specify W, one backup every week will be copied to the long-term storage.
-If you specify M, the first backup of each month will be copied to the long-term storage.
-If you specify Y, one backup during the week specified by WeekOfYear will be copied to the long-term storage.
-If the specified WeekOfYear is in the past when the policy is configured, the first LTR backup will be created in the following year.
-Each backup will be kept in the long-term storage according to the policy parameters that are configured when the LTR backup is created.
+To enable LTR, you can define a policy using a combination of four parameters: weekly backup retention (W), monthly backup retention (M), yearly backup retention (Y), and week of the year (WeekOfYear).
+If you specify W, one backup every week is copied to long-term storage.
+If you specify M, the first backup of each month is copied to the long-term storage.
+If you specify Y, one backup during the week specified by WeekOfYear is copied to the long-term storage.
+If the specified WeekOfYear is in the past when the policy is configured, the first LTR backup is created the following year.
+Each backup is kept in long-term storage according to the policy parameters that are configured when the LTR backup is created.

 Any change to the LTR policy applies only to future backups.
 For example, if weekly backup retention (W), monthly backup retention (M), or yearly backup retention (Y) is modified, the new retention setting will only apply to new backups.
 The retention of existing backups will not be modified.
 If your intention is to delete old LTR backups before their retention period expires, you will need to manually delete the backups.

 Examples of the LTR policy: